KattyNemka/menu.by/testing of the site.md

 # menu.by

 Menu.by is the largest food delivery service in Belarus.
-Sadly, but now the service doesnt work.
+Sadly, but now the service doesn't work.

 Testing of the site menu.by